Dolmant/thincats/README.md

-router should separate out anchors and queries with ? for page routes add compact=false to babelrc for dev build to help readability todo make menu a popover that can be hidden to help with mobile view
+router should separate out anchors and queries with ? for page routes add compact=false to babelrc for dev build to help readability todo make menu a popover that can be hidden to help with mobile view ping insightly when you request a borrower application offer to manage site uptime for half of otheras price

 home similar to:
 https://www.gitbook.com/